w3geo/agraratlas/README.md

 To deploy the application, copy the contents of the `dist/` folder of your S3 or http server.

-To rebuild only the app, assuming that the vector tiles were already deployed, run

-    npm run build-app

 ## Deploy a release

 Continuous deployment to the production server takes place when a release tag (i.e. prefixed with 'v') is pushed.
 The easiest way to achieve this is to use `npm version`.
 These three steps will cut a release and deploy it to the production server: